One JFK conspiracy theory that could be true

 - Perry can't debunk a CIA conspiracy theory; many CIA JFK documents still classified

-Program note: Explore the Kennedy family's rise to power on "American Dynasties: The Kennedys" Sundays at 9 p.m.
+Explore the Kennedy family's rise to power on "American Dynasties: The Kennedys" Sundays at 9 p.m.
 ET/PT on CNN TV and CNNGo.
 This story has been updated from its original version, which was first published in 2013.

 (CNN)During the half century since President John F. Kennedy was assassinated, you may have heard about a few conspiracy theories.